-- The average breakeven default rates ("BDRs") for Series A Notes is higher than the AA (sf) stress lifetime default rate, supporting the decision to assign AA (sf) rating to the Series A Notes. - The average breakeven default rates for Series B Notes is higher than the B (low) (sf) stress lifetime default rate, supporting the decision to assign B (low) (sf) rating to the Series B Notes.
+- The average breakeven default rates ("BDRs") for the Series A Notes is higher than the AA (sf) stress lifetime default rate, supporting the decision to assign a provisional rating of AA (sf) to the Series A Notes. - The average breakeven default rates for Series B Notes is higher than the CCC (high) (sf) stress lifetime default rate, supporting the decision to assign a provisional rating of CCC (high) (sf) to the Series B Notes.